A Global Journey: From 19th-Century Invention to Cultural Icon

 1920–1960: Classical and Concert Development

-• The chromatic button accordion (CBA) became standard in classical repertoire.
+- Chromatic Button Accordion (CBA) standard in classical repertoire.

-• Russia developed the bayan, a refined, powerful version of the CBA with unique reeds and tone qualities.
+- Russia developed the bayan, a refined, powerful CBA variant.

 1950–1980: Television, Pop Culture & Decline